ssilverman/TeensyDMX/README.md

 # TeensyDMX

-This is a library for receiving and transmitting DMX on the Teensy.
+This is a library for receiving and transmitting DMX on Teensy 3.

 There is no support yet for processing RDM.